PX Andromedae: Variability

 PX Andromedae generally has a visual magnitude around 15 although there are continual rapid variations of up to a tenth of a magnitude on a timescale of minutes.
 Approximately every 3.5 hours the brightness drops by around a magnitude and then returns to the normal brightness in about half an hour, without a flat bottom, easily identifiable as partial eclipses.
 However, the depth of the eclipses varies from about 0.5 magnitudes to 1.5 magnitudes, and this appears to cycle every 4.8 days, coinciding with the negative superhump cycle.
 Deeper eclipses occur when the superhump cycle is near its minimum.
 Possible variations with a period of 0.207 days are likely to be an observational alias of the superhump period.
 PX Andromedae may have both high (brighter) and low (fainter) states for its mean brightness, but the timing of these is uncertain.

 The eclipses have been timed to occur every 0.1463 days, assumed to be the orbital period.
 The negative superhump period is 4.43 days.
 Positive superhumps have sometimes been claimed, but are not always present.

 Stars with this type of variation are classified as SW Sextantis variables and PX Andromedae is sometimes considered one of the prototypes for the class.
 Although they are considered to be cataclysmic variables and are often described as "nova-like", they do not show intermittent outbursts.
 Rather they are in a continuous outburst state with a spectrum similar to an ongoing nova.

 System

 Since the spectral classification of PX Andromedae is peculiar and similar to U Geminorum, it is commonly accepted that in this system a white dwarf is accreting matter from a donor star, and an accretion disc has formed around the former.
-The negative superhumps show that the accretion disk is tilted with respect to the white dwarf rotation axis, and has a retrogade precession.
+The negative superhumps show that the accretion disk is tilted with respect to the white dwarf rotation axis, and has a retrograde precession.
 Moreover, the donor star does not eclipse the central part of the disk - proven by modulation existing of the eclipse depth.